ringo/ringojs.org/site/documentation/modules.md

 are looked up relative to the location of the current module following common file system semantics.

-A module id not starting with `'./'` or `'../'` is called an absoulte id and is resolved against the module path.
+A module id not starting with `'./'` or `'../'` is called an absolute id and is resolved against the module path.

 ## The Module Path